EmmaLiivak/PalettePopper/README.md

 This guide will walk you through running the game on your browser using Python HTTP Server.
 If using VS Code, you can also use the Live Server extension.

-The game can also be played on [Github Pages](https://emmaliivak.github.io/PalettePopper/).
+The game can also be played [here](https://emmaliivak.github.io/PalettePopper/) without any installation.

 ### :clipboard: Prerequisites